GU4124 Status and Inequality

 Where can I access course materials?

 The readings for each week of this course are listed below and can be accessed by the links.
-For longer or more methodologically complex research papers, reading notes will be provided on Perusall.
-You are not expected to read and understand all elements.

 The following are books you might want to own, and which we will read substantial portions from.
 All three books have also been placed on library reserve: